spstreets/gtfs_manager/project_notes.md

-will also highlight the item on the map can also select routes/stops by clicking on the map would be nice to be able to click on a stop and it will highlight all the trips that use it
+will also highlight the item on the map can also select routes/stops by clicking on the map would be nice to be able to click on a stop and it will highlight all the trips that use it I think displaying all the lists simultaneously is going to take up too much space and obscure the map.
+Plus once an item is selected, the rest of the list is pretty redundant while investigating subsequent lists. better to do something like: first only show agencies, then once one is selected only show routes etc.

 # Dustins message